 Judy holds a 4th degree black belt in the martial art of Kokikai Aikido, which she taught at Rutgers University for 12 years.
 She is also a certified yoga teacher.

-Judy believes in removing the stigma associated with the “amateur” musician.
+Judy believes in removing the stigma associated with an “amateur” musician.
 Being an accomplished and dedicated musician does not mean you have to make a living by it.
 She herself had a long and successful career in broadcast television and later in digital marketing.
-She edited music videos, entertainment specials and documentaries, many of which can be found on IMDB.
+Along the way she edited music videos, entertainment specials and documentaries, many of which can be found on IMDB.
+Here's a playlist of some of the videos she edited.
 Artists included Mariah Carey, Bob Dylan, Ozzy Osbourne, Regina Belle, John Mellencamp, Mary-Chapin Carpenter, Cyndi Lauper, Donny Osmond, Rush, Shania Twain, Tony Bennett and Dr. John.
-She went on to produce, direct and write for cable and broadcast television, including for Martha Stewart, CBS News and many recording industry clients.
+She went on to produce, direct and write for cable and broadcast television, for clients including Martha Stewart, CBS News, many record labels and other well-known commercial businesses.